akhil-1205/bits-network-login/README.md

 ## funny story:
-ran into [meghraj](https://GitHub.com/megz15). smh. turns out that selenium is THE worst way to do this. and i can send a push request using requests. so,scope for improvement indeed.
+ran into [meghraj](https://GitHub.com/megz15). smh. turns out that selenium is THE worst way to do this. and i can send a push request using requests. so, scope for improvement indeed, *sigh*.